Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Introduction

-\begin{itemize} \item We present the first detailed, token-level analysis of attention distributions in the reasoning process, revealing fundamental \textit{spatial} and \textit{recency} locality patterns that challenge the conventional assumptions of highly specialized, independent attention heads. \item We propose \Sys, a training-free sparse attention mechanism featuring: (1) \TechniqueOne globally aggregates head-level top-$k$ selections, and (2) \TechniqueTwo reserves recent contextual information for reasoning coherence. \item We show that \Sys matches or improves accuracy on challenging reasoning benchmarks while achieving a $1.1\times$ average decoding speed-up compared with the full attention baseline.
-Compared to state-of-the-art sparse attention methods, \Sys attends to at least $2\times$ fewer tokens, achieves a $1.13\times$ end-to-end speed-up, and shortens generation length by $7\%$ without sacrificing accuracy. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item present the first detailed, token-level analysis of attention distributions in reasoning tasks, revealing locality patterns that challenge conventional assumptions of highly specialized independent attention heads. \item propose \Sys, a training-free sparse attention mechanism significantly improving attention recall with: (1) \TechniqueOne aggregates head-level top-$k$ selections into a unified global ranking, and (2) \TechniqueTwo preserves recent contextual information for reasoning coherence. \item show that \Sys matches or improves accuracy on reasoning benchmarks, while speeding up end-to-end decoding by up to $1.6\times$ over full attention. \Sys attends to at least $2\times$ fewer tokens than SOTA sparse attention baselines, accelerating attention computation by up to $1.72\times$. \end{itemize} \fi

 \if 0 Recent advancements in reasoning language models (LLMs) have markedly improved the capabilities of LLMs in handling complex reasoning tasks.
 Models such as DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Gemini-2.5-pro~\citep{googlegemini}, OpenAI-o3~\citep{openaiannouncement}, and Qwen3~\citep{qwen3technicalreport} leverage test-time scaling by generating extensive token sequences to enhance reasoning accuracy on challenging benchmarks, including AIME-24/25~\citep{aime} and GPQA-Diamond~\citep{rein2023GPQA-Diamondgraduatelevelgoogleproofqa}.
 Despite these advancements, reasoning tasks typically involve short input prompts coupled with lengthy, step-by-step token generation processes.
 Consequently, these tasks generate sequences comprising tens of thousands of tokens, incurring substantial decoding latency and computational overhead\footnote{ DeepSeek-R1-Distill-Llama-8B consumes 1232 seconds on a single NVIDIA RTX A5000 GPU to generate 32,768 tokens for one AIME problem}.